 On April 6, 2024 I went with friends to Wheatley, Ontario to see the much anticipated total eclipse of the sun.
 The trip had been planned and a house on the Lake Erie rented months before.
 From the lakefront yard of our rental house, I could look south down the shore and see Point Pelee.
 We spent Sunday, the 7th, walking in Wheatley Provincial Park in the morning and then later went to Point Pelee.
 The Pelee staff were gearing up for the eclipse.
-While the tram was not yet running officially, it was brought out of storage for the anticipated eclipse viewing crowd.
+While the tram was not yet officially running, it was brought out of storage for the anticipated eclipse viewing crowd.
 A full house was anticipated.
-(As a result of this event, I learned that Point Pelee has 700 parking spaces.)
+(As a result of the eclipse, I learned that Point Pelee National Park has a total of 700 parking spaces.)

-It became colder and colder as the dusk descended on us.
+It became colder and colder as dusky conditions descended.

 As the eclipse started, around 2:00 pm, I tried to get a photo of the pac-man appearance of the sun and moon as the moon progressed over the sun.
 No luck at all.
-I did not have any special filters for my camera and just took random shots hoping.
-The sun was just too bright - as above.
+I did not have any special filters for my camera and just took random shots hoping for some luck.
+The sun was just too bright - as above and two photos below.

 Around 3:00 pm, or so, as the thin sliver of sun grew smaller and smaller until just a tiny orange dot remained, suddenly the corona burst through.
 Still way too bright for the photos to turn out.
 Above and below, I offer these as my best efforts.